 Finding the money to travel can sometimes be difficult with bills to pay and an everyday life to live.
-But by having a budget plan and making a few minor changes to your life you will be saving money in no time.
+But by having a budget plan and making a few minor changes to your life, you will be saving money in no time.

 How Long Do You Have to Save

-Firstly, go back to that travel budget that you created earlier and make a note of the rough total cost of your holiday.
+Firstly, go back to the travel budget that you created earlier and make a note of the rough total cost of your holiday.
 Remember that this is just a rough estimate at this stage and may increase or decrease over time.
 Because of this it’s a good idea to keep referring back to this budget every few weeks and evaluating your savings plan.

 By now you have probably also figured out when you want to go.
 Calculate the number of pay days you have between now and when you plan to leave.
 If you get paid weekly, then it’s the number of weeks, or for monthly, the number of months and so on.

 Next you need to figure out your personal budget so you can decide how much you can afford to save and whether your goal of travelling in x amount of time is realistic, or whether you need to make some adjustments to your time frame, travel budget or lifestyle.